 Log into your cPanel account …

-If you have just set up a new domain and logged into your cPanel account for the first time, you may want to go into the Mail > Email Accounts area and set up your email addresses, aliases, forwarders, usernames, passwords, etc.
+If you have just set up a new domain and logged into your cPanel console for the first time, you may want to go into the Mail > Email Accounts area and set up your email addresses, aliases, forwarders, usernames, passwords, etc.

 (cPanel Mail panel – Email Accounts)